symfony/ux/src/LiveComponent/doc/index.rst

 **EXPERIMENTAL** This component is currently experimental and is likely to change, or even change drastically.

-Live components work with the `TwigComponent`_ library to give you the power to automatically update your Twig components on the frontend as the user interacts with them.
+Live components builds on top of the `TwigComponent`_ library to give you the power to automatically update your Twig components on the frontend as the user interacts with them.
 Inspired by `Livewire`_ and `Phoenix LiveView`_.

+If you're not familiar with Twig components yet, it's worth taking a few minutes to familiarize yourself in the `TwigComponent documentation`_.

 A real-time product search component might look like this::